 11 of the Best Foods of Italy

-11 of the best foods of Italy is our subject today but really, how can we limit it to just eleven?
+11 of the best foods in Italy is our subject today but really, how can we limit it to just eleven?
 It was very difficult and of course, we really had to just eliminate pasta in general.
-After all, there are so many varieties available and fresh is always preferred.
+After all, there are so many varieties available, and fresh is always preferred.

 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!

 Carbonara is spaghetti cooked with eggs, pecorino cheese, and pepper.
 Sometimes you will find prosciutto added to it but it is amazing.
-We had this dish in Parma, Bologna, and Florence and although made similarily; tasted a bit different in each town.
+We had this dish in Parma, Bologna, and Florence, and although made similarly; tasted a bit different in each town.
 An easy dish that you can even make at home but just be careful you don’t scramble the eggs!

 Risotto is made with Arborio rice and can be found in every town in Italy.
 There are so many ways you can make it that it is worth trying everywhere you go.
 My favorite is asparagus or mushroom risotto and Gary’s favorite is by far the seafood risotto.
 This dish is a specialty of the Emilia Romagna region of Italy.

 Prosciutto is pure heaven.
 It is dry-cured ham cut into paper-thin slices using a specialty knife or machine.
 We were in heaven during the 90 days we spent in Parma, Italy.
 The best prosciutto is the prestigious Prosciutto di Parma from the Emilia Romagna region of Italy.
 We took a tour which was amazing and found out what makes this ham so special.
 You can see our post here prosciutto post You can enjoy prosciutto in an antipasto, with pasta, and especially wonderful with cantaloupe.

 Continuing with 11 of the best foods of Italy…